How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the portraits taken from Rikita & Jordan’s stunning wedding inside the church after the wedding.
 Sometimes this is across two stories with the bride getting a story and the couple getting another. 📍St. Mary’s Church, Limavady.

-Story 16 – Bridal party
+Wedding Story 16 – Bridal party

 Usually one formal and one fun shot.